-Students in Mathematics must satisfy the core curriculum requirements of the University as given on pages 26-28 of this Bulletin.
+Students in mathematics must satisfy the University Core Curriculum requirements as given on pages 28-29 of this bulletin.

 Advanced Placement in Calculus

 Students who have completed a college level course in calculus in high school and have taken the Advanced Placement test in calculus of the College Entrance Examination Board may petition the department for placement on the basis of their test results.
 Advanced placement and credit may be granted to students whose test scores are 3 or above.
 Advanced placement may also be obtained through departmental testing.